 This investment involves a high degree of risk.
 You should purchase these securities only if you can afford the complete loss of your investment.
-See "Risk Factors" beginning on page 33 for risks to consider before buying our shares, including:
+See "Risk Factors" beginning on page 32 for risks to consider before buying our shares, including:

-- We recently commenced operations and there is no assurance that we will - achieve our investment objectives. - This is a "blind pool" offering and other than the investments described in this prospectus, you will not have the opportunity to evaluate our investments before we make them. - Since there is no public trading market for shares of our common stock, repurchase of shares by us will likely be the only way to dispose of your shares.
+- We recently commenced operations and there is no assurance that we will achieve our investment objectives. - This is a "blind pool" offering and other than the investments described in this prospectus, you will not have the opportunity to evaluate our investments before - Since there is no public trading market for shares of our common stock, repurchase of shares by us will likely be the only way to dispose of your shares.
 Our share repurchase plan provides stockholders with the opportunity to request that we repurchase their shares on a monthly basis, but we are not obligated to repurchase any shares and may choose to repurchase only some, or even none, of the shares that have been requested to be repurchased in any particular month in our discretion.
 In addition, repurchases are subject to available liquidity and other significant restrictions.
 Further, our board of directors may modify, suspend or terminate our share repurchase plan if it deems such action to be in our best interest and the best interest of our stockholders.
-As a result, our shares should be considered as having only limited liquidity and at times may be illiquid. - We cannot guarantee that we will make distributions, and if we do we may fund such distributions from sources other than cash flow from operations, including, without limitation, the sale of assets, borrowings, return of capital or offering
+As a result, our shares should be considered as having only limited liquidity and at times may be - We cannot guarantee that we will make distributions, and if we do we may fund such distributions from sources other than cash flow from operations, including,

-- proceeds, and we have no limits on the amounts we may pay from such sources.
+- without limitation, the sale of assets, borrowings, return of capital or offering - proceeds, and we have no limits on the amounts we may pay from such sources.
 The purchase and repurchase price for shares of our common stock is generally based on our prior month's NAV (subject to material changes as described above) and is not based on any public trading market.
-While there is independent periodic appraisals of our properties, the appraisal of properties is inherently subjective, and our NAV may not accurately reflect the actual price at which our assets could be liquidated on any given day. - We have no employees and are dependent on TH Real Estate Global Cities Advisors and its affiliates to conduct our operations.
-TH Real Estate Global Cities Advisors will face conflicts of interest as a result of, among other things, the allocation of investment opportunities among us and Other THRE Accounts (as defined herein), the allocation of time of investment professionals and the fees that we pay to TH Real Estate Global Cities Advisors. - This is a "best efforts" offering.
-If we are not able to raise a substantial amount of capital in the near term, our ability to achieve our investment objectives could be adversely affected. - There are limits on the ownership and transferability of our shares. - If we fail to qualify as a REIT and no relief provisions apply, our NAV and cash available for distribution to our stockholders could materially decrease.
+While there is independent periodic appraisals of our properties, the appraisal of properties is inherently subjective, and our NAV may not accurately reflect the actual price at which our assets could be liquidated on any given day. - We have no employees and are dependent on Nuveen Real Estate Global Cities Advisors and its affiliates to conduct our operations.
+Nuveen Real Estate Global Cities Advisors will face conflicts of interest as a result of, among other things, the allocation of investment opportunities among us and Other Nuveen Real Estate Accounts (as defined herein), the allocation of time of investment professionals and the fees that we pay to Nuveen Real Estate Global Cities Advisors. - This is a "best efforts" offering.
+If we are not able to raise a substantial amount of capital in the near term, our ability to achieve our investment objectives could be adversely affected. - There are limits on the ownership and transferability of our shares